jagould2012/sclp/BUILD.md

 	sudo nano /etc/dhcp/dhcpd.conf

-And set the following settings, save, and exit:
+And set the following settings with each of your workstations adapters, save, and exit:

 	option domain-name "yourdomain.org";
 	option domain-name-servers 192.168.100.254;